Tortor: History

 Tortor dance is one of the oldest dances in Indonesia.
 That said, this dance has existed since prehistoric times.
 However, the opinion that says tor-tor dance has existed since prehistoric times is still doubted by a number of experts considering there is not much evidence to support it.
 Until now there has been no scientific literature that explains the history of the tor tor dance and the gondang that accompanies it.
 However, there are records from the colonial era that describe the journey of the tortor dance.
-Although it comes from the Batak, it turns out that if we traced this dance, it was influenced by Indian and Middle eastern culture, even further this dance also has links with Babylonian culture.
+Although it comes from the Batak, it turns out that if we traced this dance, it was influenced by Indian and Middle Eastern cultures.
+Even further, this dance also has links with Babylonian culture.
 There is another opinion that estimates that the tor-tor dance has existed since the 13th century AD and has become part of the Batak culture.

 The early development of this dance was only in the life of the Batak people in the Samosir, Toba and parts of the Humbang area.
 In practice, the tor-tor dance also involves several stone statues that have been entered by spirits and the statues will "dance".
 Then the tor tor dance underwent a transformation along with the entry of Christianity in the Silindung area.
 At that time, the tor-tor culture was better known as the art of modern singing and dance.
 The tor-tor dance in Pahae is known for its joyful dance and rhyming song called tumba or pahae do mula ni tumba.
 From here, the tor tor dance is no longer related to spirits and other supernatural elements, but becomes a cultural device that is inherent in the life of the Batak people.